kms1212/ncurses-clock/README.md

 # ncurses-clock

-Draws a clock in the terminal window using the ncurses library This repo is forked from [mes32](https://github.com/mes32/ncurses-clock)
+Draws a clock in the terminal window using the ncurses library.
+This repo is forked from [mes32](https://github.com/mes32/ncurses-clock)

 !["Example window running clock"](./docs/images/example_window.png)